 - Keto flu

-As NCBI claims, one of the rarely talked about side effect of ketosis is bad breath, also known ketosis breath.
+As NCBI claims, one of the rarely talked about side effects of ketosis is bad breath, also known as keto breath.
 The three ketones responsible are acetone, beta-hydroxybutyrate and acetoacetate.
 This is a good indicator that your body is in ketosis.

 According to NCBI, ketosis flu or keto flu are symptoms experienced when you start the ketogenic diet.
 Although not contagious, there’s a chance you’ll experience symptoms similar to the flu.
-It can last from days to weeks and characterized by fatigue, cough, headache and nausea.
-The flu happens due to carb wthdrawl.
+It can last from days to weeks and is characterized by fatigue, cough, headache and nausea.

 Keto Diet Plan